 Start by warming up half a cup of milk and mixing it with the yeast.
 Set aside (photo1).

 Using a large bowl, combine all the flour, salt, and sugar.
 Mix evenly (photo 2).

-Once the yeast mixture is ready, combine it with the remaining milk, eggs, and vegetable oil in the stand mixer bowl (photo 3).
+Once the yeast mixture is ready, combine the remaining milk, eggs, yeast mixture, and vegetable oil in the stand mixer bowl (photo 3).

-Add half of the dry ingredients and mix using the dough hook of the stand mixer (photo 4).
+Add half of the dry ingredients and mix using the stand mixer’s dough hook (photo 4).

 Add the remaining dry ingredients in batches.
 Increase the speed of the mixer once a dough starts to form.
 Keep mixing until you get a smooth dough; about 25 minutes.